rabbitmq/rabbitmq-website/site/oauth2-examples-keycloak.md

 ### Configure JWT signing Keys

-At the realm level, you go to `Keys > Providers` tab and create one of type `rsa` and you enter the private key and certificate of the public key.
-In this repository you do not have yet the certificate for the public key but it is easy to generate.
+1. At the realm level, you go to `Keys > Providers` tab.
+2. Create one of type `rsa` and you enter the private key and certificate of the public key.
+3. In this repository you do not have yet the certificate for the public key but it is easy to generate.
 Give it priority `101` or greater than the rest of available keys so that it is picked up when you request a token.

-IMPORTANT: You cannot hard code the **kid** hence you have to add the key to rabbitmq via the command
+IMPORTANT: You cannot hard code the **kid** hence you have to add the key to RabbitMQ via the command
 <pre class="lang-bash">
 docker exec -it rabbitmq rabbitmqctl add_uaa_key Gnl2ZlbRh3rAr6Wymc988_5cY7T5GuePd5dpJlXDJUk --pem-file=conf/public.pem
 </pre>